Table of Contents

 How to Care For the Maltese Dog Breed

 The Maltese are a relatively healthy breed compared to other dogs, which makes them a good choice for people who are scared of the notion that “all modern breeds are too sickly!”

 Still, even Maltese is not immune to illness, and there are certain diseases that you should be on the lookout for if you want your doggie to have a long and happy life.

 None of those conditions is guaranteed, and your dog might very well live problem-free.
 But, as a good and responsible owner, you owe it to yourself and the dog to make sure.

-With Maltese puppies you should require health clearances from the from Auburn University for Thrombopathia; from the Orthopedic Foundation for Animals (OFA) for hip dysplasia, elbow dysplasia, hypothyroidism, and von Willebrand's disease; as well as from the Canine Eye Registry Foundation (CERF) certifying that eyes are normal.
+With Maltese puppies, you should require health clearances from Auburn University for thrombopathia, from the Orthopedic Foundation for Animals (OFA) for hip dysplasia, elbow dysplasia, hypothyroidism, and von Willebrand's disease, as well as from the Canine Eye Registry Foundation (CERF) certifying that eyes are normal.

 Some of the most common health problems you should look out for once you’ve gotten your new Maltese are: